wmy-m/laromicsHZ/README.md

 sbatch 03_RG_array.slurm
 ```
 **Merge samples with Picard MarkDuplicates**
 Samples were merged and duplicates were also marked.
-These finalised bam files were stored in ./01_bam_refMic
+The script was ran in ./4_MD with the finalised bam and bai files moved to ./01_bam_refMic
 ```
 # Extract unique sample names from BAM file names and save to a text file
 find /scicore/home/marque0000/GROUP/wu0006/3_RG -name "*.bam" | awk -F'_' '{print $5}' | sort | uniq > sample_names.txt